kane7890/kane7890.github.io/_posts/2019-08-23-rails_restful_routing_and_keeping_stuff_straight.markdown

 ---
 layout: post
-title:      "Rails, RESTful Routing and Keeping Stuff Straight"
+title:      "Rails and Keeping Routes Straight in Portfolio Project"
 date:       2019-08-23 13:24:20 -0400
 permalink:  rails_restful_routing_and_keeping_stuff_straight
 ---

-While building this Rails Portfolio Project, I found it challenging to keep straight the different routes, controllers and views, although i found the Rails framework to be fairly useful.
+While building my  Rails Portfolio Project (which was a purchase rewards/points management system), I found it challenging to keep straight the different routes, controllers and views, although i found the Rails framework to be fairly useful.
 In Rails, the application developer can simply tell the server to create routes, which are similar to map instructions telling where the server to go when navigating a web page.
 These routes are implemented as "actions" and each action is further specified using a Ruby method in a Ruby controller files.
 More complex servers could have multiple controllers.
 So when a user navigates to a Rails server, the server could be enabled to perform the following actions with an underlying database or databases (via ActiveRecord); these are called RESTful actions.
 (REST stands for Representation State Transfar and is a somewhat standard architecture for structuring how the user moves between web pages and underlying logic when a user clicks on pages and links in a web-based app).
 The RESTful routes and actions are as follows:

 *  Creating a new instance (ActiveRecord effectively uses an instance to interact with a row of a database) through a web interface, editing that instance/row,  (New and Create actions)
 *  Editing that instance/row (Edit and Update actions)